bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 ### Remove boilerplate code from tests

 We can remove some boilerplate code from each test by making the <xref:Bunit.TestContext> implicitly available to the test class, so we don't have to have `using var ctx = new Bunit.TestContext();` in every test.
-This can be done like this:
+This can be done like so:

 # [xUnit](#tab/xunit)